paolocaminiti/incremental-dom-jsonml/README.md

 ##### Specific to this library:
 - *the head of the array* can contain css syntax for id and classes 'div#id.class1.class2' and defaults to DIV.
 Where present id and classes will be assigned as [Incremental DOM static properties](http://google.github.io/incremental-dom/#rendering-dom/statics-array). (note that a key should be passed in the attributes to gain benefits from static properties, as of now this library doens't autogenerate one)

-- *key/value pairs in the attributes's object * will be assigned as [Incremental DOM dynamic properties](http://google.github.io/incremental-dom/#rendering-dom/attributes-and-properties).
+- *key/value pairs in the attributes's object* will be assigned as [Incremental DOM dynamic properties](http://google.github.io/incremental-dom/#rendering-dom/attributes-and-properties).
 Here you can dynamically set the id and classes as { id: 'id', class: 'class1 class2', ... }.
 Incremental DOM will use String and Number as attributes, Object as an element property.

-- *{ __key: value, ... }* assigns an Incremental DOM key to the element
+- *{ __key: value, ... }* attribute assigns an Incremental DOM key to the element

 ##### Where is "shouldComponentUpdate"?
-In incremental DOM, branches are skipped when an element is explicitly set as a placeholder using this attribute { __placeholder: true, ... } (note that a key is mandatory for the placeholder).
+In incremental DOM, branches are skipped when an element is explicitly set as a placeholder usinga *{ __placeholder: true, ... }* attribute, the placeholder will act as a root who's descendants are skipped.
+Note that a key is mandatory for the placeholder.
+Once a placeholder turns true completely skip the inner jsonml generation.

 ##### Application's architecture